tyilo/ineffective_hooker/README.md

 Caveats
 -------

-- Only support x86_64 and i368 architectures.
+- Only supports x86_64 and i368 architectures.
 - When hooking a function the first 13 bytes for x86_64 or 6 bytes for i368 will be overwritten.
 If the function is smaller than that other data/functions might be overwritten.